You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Preview your next steps to Bearcat Country

-1. First-Year Orientation session: All students are required to attend the in-person, two-day orientation program.
+2. First-Year Orientation session: All students are required to attend the in-person, two-day orientation program.
 You must register for a session and students are to stay through its entirety.
-Orientation begins at 9:00 am and ends at 2:00 pm on day two.
 During orientation, you will meet with specific members of the campus community from various offices and academic departments.
-You will have an opportunity to review your schedule and meet with your first-year academic success advisor and connect with your classmates.
+You will have an opportunity to review your schedule and meet with your Student Success Advisor and connect with your classmates.

 1. Choose from the following dates for first-year orientation on the registration form: